micromouseuci/UCI-Micromouse/README.md

  #### Navigation
  To help you navigate through this repository, here is an overview of each section.
  1. <strong>Schematic Reference</strong> - Shows the schematic of the PCB.
 Use this to refer back to the PCB as you are soldering and testing components on the PCB.
+ 2. <strong>Setting Up Arduino and Teensy</strong> - How to download and set up the Arduino software and Teensy drivers
- 2. <strong>Soldering Components</strong> - simple instructions on how to solder each component onto the PCB.
+ 3. <strong>Soldering Components</strong> - simple instructions on how to solder each component onto the PCB.
- 3. <strong>Testing</strong> - testing components using breadboards
+ 4. <strong>Testing</strong> - testing components using breadboards
- 4. <strong>Software</strong> - programming instructions and suggestions
+ 5. <strong>Software</strong> - programming instructions and suggestions

  <details>